zubayrrr/zubayrrr.github.io/md/devlog/presentation layer - osi.md

 ### Layer 6 Examples

-**Presentation styles** - taking ones and zeros and present them in the human readable format?
+**Presentation styles** - taking ones and zeros and present them in the human readable format

 - [HTML](/not_created.md), [XML](/not_created.md), [PHP](/not_created.md), [languages.javascript](../devlog/languages.javascript.md)